domfarolino/algorithms/src/datastructures/BinarySearchTree/README.md

 Note the above function must take in a root, which will be the tree's private `root_` initially.
 This means that it must be called from our `add` wrapper function the first time in order to get the private `root_`.

-With the above statements, it is clear that, in general, the `addHelper` function will never have to deal with a `NULL` root in the average case.
-This means we won't have to perform any `NULL` checks in the beginning of our function before accessing things like `root->left` and `root->right`, since root will always be non-null.
+With the above statements, it is clear that, in general, the `addHelper` function will never have to deal with a `nullptr` root in the average case.
+This means we won't have to perform any `nullptr` checks in the beginning of our function before accessing things like `root->left` and `root->right`, since root will always be non-null.

-Now it's time to consider the edge case in which the root of the actual tree is `NULL` (tree is empty).
+Now it's time to consider the edge case in which the root of the actual tree is `nullptr` (tree is empty).
 How can our algorithm handle this?
-We could of course add a `NULL` check at the beginning of our function, though this is a little wasteful since we'd only *need* to perform this `NULL` check the very first time, since we just saw that in the average case we'll always be given a non-null root.
+We could of course add a `nullptr` check at the beginning of our function, though this is a little wasteful since we'd only *need* to perform this `nullptr` check the very first time, since we just saw that in the average case we'll always be given a non-null root.
 The smart way to handle this is to cater to the edge case in the wrapper function `add` that calls the recursive `addHelper` algorithm.
-Here, we're going to be dealing with the private `root_` variable so we can check to see if the actual tree's `root_ = NULL` before passing it along.
+Here, we're going to be dealing with the private `root_` variable so we can check to see if the actual tree's `root_ = nullptr` before passing it along.
 If so, we can create the root, thus adding the very first node in the tree.
 If not, we can pass it along like we normally would.
 Yeah!
-We've successfully condensed our edge case handling logic so we're not performing extraneous NULL checks when unnecessary.
+We've successfully condensed our edge case handling logic so we're not performing extraneous nullptr checks when unnecessary.

 <a name="exists"></a>
 ### `void BinarySearchTree<T>::Exists(T elem);`